Can I Apply For Citizenship With An Expired Green Card? Key Takeaways

 If you fail to show valid proof of your status, you risk considerable delay, a possible re-entry fee and even entry denial.

-You Plan on Applying For A Job
+Applying For A Job

-U.S. employers are mandated by the government to employ only people who have the right to work in the country, i.e. have a valid Green Card.
+U.S. employers are mandated by the government to employ only people who have the right to work in the country, i.e., have a valid Green Card.

 Failure to prove your status is likely to result in job denial, as the employer may decide they do not want to wait until you have your Green Card renewed.

-You Plan on Renewing Your Driver’s License
+Renewing Your Driver’s License

 If your Green Card is no longer valid, you will not be able to renew your driver’s license.
 In addition, you may lose your driving privileges.

-You Plan To Take Out A Home Loan
+Taking Out A Home Loan

 Your mortgage lender may insist on a valid Green Card in order to approve a home loan.
-Waiting to renew it, which typically takes between 8 and 10 months, may lead to inability to refinance or buy a property.
+Waiting to renew it, which typically takes between 8 and 10 months, may lead to an inability to refinance or buy a property.

 How Can Spar & Bernstein Help Me With My Citizenship Application?